J.P. Crawford Player Props: Mariners vs. Diamondbacks

 J.P.
 Crawford At The Plate

+- Crawford leads Seattle with an OBP of .371 this season while batting .261 with 59 walks and 54 runs scored.

-- Among the qualifying hitters in baseball, his batting average ranks 64th, his on-base percentage ranks 21st, and he is 101st in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 61st in batting average, 18th in on-base percentage, and 102nd in slugging.

+- Crawford enters this game on a four-game hitting streak.
+In his last outings, he's hitting .263.

-- Crawford has reached base via a hit in 61 games this season (of 96 played), and had multiple hits in 24 of those games.
+- Crawford has picked up a hit in 63.9% of his 97 games this season, with multiple hits in 24.7% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.